cferdinandi/adventure/content/gm.md

 The Isle of the Kraken was home to merfolk wizard who spent his days experimenting on sea creatures and crafting items from their magical properties.

 Armor of the Leatherback Turtle
-: Provides advantage on defense rolls and heals 1 HP at the end of any combat encounter.
+: Provides advantage on defense rolls and heals one moderate injury at the end of any combat encounter.

 Seaweed of Speed
 : When consumed, the person who eats this seaweed is able to run twice as fast as they normally could.